 Furthermore, many of the newly hired are required to figure this stuff out.
 Many of my friends in their 20s and 30s have to self-start their retirement accounts because their employer no longer offers pension options.
 And when they look at volatile charts like the DJIA 40-year above, they feel nervous about how to begin.

 Heck, it doesn’t even have a lost year if we focus on credit cards.
 Here is the net return the banks earned on issuing credit to people for the past twenty years (interest rates minus default rates):

 Consumer credit has at least twenty straight years of positive returns.
 It probably has many more decades, but the Federal Reserve only provides figures going back to 1994.
-IE: charts like these (NerdWallet) show the interest rates remaining healthy for forty or fifty years running.
+Long charts show the interest rates remaining healthy for forty or fifty years running.

 At no point in recent history have banks lost money on credit cards.

 The best part of the above chart is how the blue line never touches the bottom.
 At no point in recent history have banks lost money on credit cards.
 Even in the ugly economic environment of 2008 the banks likely earned 2-3%, which is strikingly similar to what Lending Club returned their investors.
 This is even more amazing when compared to the stock market.
 In 2008 the DJIA lost investors a staggering 33%, and has on average crossed into negative returns every fourth year since 1975.

 When it comes to my own personal retirement, I have to put it in the hands of the most trustworthy investment I can find.
 If I do this wrong, I have to remain employed into my eighties.
 With that fact in mind, I just don’t feel comfortable centering my investment on the stock market.